mkotsovoulou/ods6001a/assignments/assignment1/README.md

-# Programming Exercise 1: Input, Processing, Output
+# Programming Probelm 1: Input, Processing, Output

 The purpose of this assignment is to test your understanding and application of obtaining user input, performing calculations and producing valid output.